 Microservices is about breaking the application into manageable self-sufficient services.
 With large scale web applications, users often get to the point where their monolithic application has broken down into multiple logical components as the effort to test the entire web application with every change is prohibitive.

 For Java application (J2E), this means multiple different ear or war files that need to be deployed where all need to share the same HTTP session.
 This means the HTTP session should be replicated across all these different deployed components.
 Usually these are running on different JVMs and different machines—sometimes deployed across different web containers from different vendors.
 Many times the HTTP session has not been designed to support replication as it is not serializable or it is bound to some external resource such as a database.
 Making it distributed, shared across multiple parties without modifying the application is a major burden.
-XAP Global HTTP Session is addressing all these issues—it can handle non-serializable content preserved within the HTTP session.
+GigaSpaces Global HTTP Session is addressing all these issues—it can handle non-serializable content preserved within the HTTP session.

 Microservices applications should cover all the service functionality, security, performance, error handling, and consumption-driven testing for every current and future consumer.
 This must be included as part of the build pipeline for automated regression testing.
-XAP PU can have unit tests developed that will mimic any data grid cluster topology leveraging the same pu.xml used when deploying the PU into production environment.
+GigaSpaces PU can have unit tests developed that will mimic any data grid cluster topology leveraging the same pu.xml used when deploying the PU into production environment.

 The IPUC for Java users has been designed allow users running their PU within their IDE and also to be used with Unit Tests.
 This allows users to simulate a complete PU (specific PU instance or a complete cluster) to be provisioned within the single JVM.
 When testing microservices-based applications, this makes the Unit testing very simple.

-The XAP Maven Plugin provides similar functionality as it allows users to build, deploy, and run a PU.
+The Maven Plugin provides similar functionality as it allows users to build, deploy, and run a PU.

 With microservices, an API gateway is used to orchestrate the cross-functional microservices that may reduce round trips for web applications.